 The Environment Agency required a Performance Deed to be agreed as a condition of the Waste Management Licence being granted for the Denwick Quarry Landfill Site.
 The Performance Deed was set at £0.21 million and is payable if the Council defaults on the duties and liabilities set out in the Licence.
 The landfill formally closed on 8 November 2004 but the contingent liability will remain until the Environment Agency issues a formal Site Closed Notice and environmental monitoring ends after a period of at least 5 years and possibly up to 10 years until it is agreed the site is stable.
-The likelihood of the County Council having to make this payment is rated as extremely low as the costs of restoring the site have been fully provided for in the operational costs of the site.
-The physical restoration works were substantially completed in July 2005.
-At a meeting in November 2005 with the Environment Agency and DEFRA the final restoration works were accepted as satisfactory and the site is now in a formal five year aftercare programme.
-The Site Closure Plan was submitted, following a site meeting with the Environment Agency in April 2006 and this has been agreed.
-It was expected to return the land to pasture in 2012, however, the Council must first of all complete a surrender guidance form, which it will do in 2014-2015.
-In the unlikely event of having to make a payment it is unlikely that the Council would be able to recover this from any third party.
+The likelihood of the County Council having to make this payment is rated as extremely low as the costs of restoring the site have been fully provided for in the operational costs of the site. restoration works were substantially completed in July 2005.
+At a meeting in November 2005 with the Environment Agency and DEFRA the final restoration works were accepted as satisfactory and the 5 year formal aftercare programme has also been successfully completed.
+The site has therefore been fully restored and undergoing routine pollution monitoring and aftercare for a period of over 10 years, during which time no issues of concern have been identified.
+Given the usage of the site for the landfill disposal of construction and demolition wastes (which have a relatively low pollution risk), the significant period that has now elapsed following completion of the site restoration works and there being no issues of concern identified through routine pollution control monitoring activity, it is considered highly unlikely that any issues would arise that would result in a significant financial liability for the Council.
+The Council has deferred surrendering the waste management licence for the site due to other work priorities, but will now progress the formal surrender of the licence during 2015-2016.